Paraldehyde: Medical applications

 Paraldehyde was introduced into clinical practice in the UK by the Italian physician Vincenzo Cervello (1854–1918) in 1882.

 It is a central nervous system depressant and was soon found to be an effective anticonvulsant, hypnotic and sedative.
 It was included in some cough medicines as an expectorant (though there is no known mechanism for this function beyond the placebo effect).

-Paraldehyde was the last injection given to Edith Alice Morrell in 1950 by the suspected serial killer John Bodkin Adams.
+Paraldehyde was the last injection given to Edith Alice Morrell in 1950 by the alleged serial killer John Bodkin Adams.
 He was tried for her murder but acquitted.